education

 - Burton 1, 2022–

 - While not “education” in the traditional classroom sense, as a GRA, I run events to help students de-stress, help students navigate the maze that is MIT, and provide support in times of need.
 Being a GRA lets me put some part of my brainpower just towards caring for others and figuring out the right ways to be a person for my students — a headspace that, to me, feels just like teaching.
-It’s a joy to both run fun study breaks — like Taskmaster, decorate my apartment, and the fanciest beverage from trader joseph’s — and to be there when students need someone.
+It’s a joy to both run fun study breaks — like Taskmaster, decorate my apartment, and the fanciest beverage from trader joseph’s — and to be there when students need an adult.

-- MIT Committee on the Undergraduate Program, 2020-2021 (website)
+- MIT Committee on the Undergraduate Program (link)

 - I served on CUP my senior year of undergrad, which was a very fun look into how academic policy gets made.
 As one of four student representatives, our biggest impact was helping implement changes to first-year credit policies after a number of years of experiments!
 You can read more about that all here.

-- MIT Educational Studies Programs, 2017-2021 (website)
+- MIT Educational Studies Program (link)

-- Chair, Summer HSSP Director, Community Working Group Director
+- Chair, Summer HSSP Director, Community Working Group Director, 2017–2021

-- Northeast Regional Middle School Science Bowl, 2017-2022 (website)
+- Coordinator, Northeast Regional Middle School Science Bowl, 2017–2021

 - I loved science bowl in middle and high school.
 During college, I was coordinator for the Northeast Regional Middle School Science Bowl, and helped start the MIT Science Bowl Invitational for high school students.
 Doing this gave me a chance to reflect on the nature of academic competitions, and more broadly, how I want my personal work to balance challenging advanced students and benefitting all students.
 While I’m not as involved in organizing anymore, you can always find me volunteering at the MIT invitational/regional and the National Science Bowl Finals!